willwin4sure/vault/📈Microeconomics/International Trade/When and Why to Trade.md

 > Comparative advantage is what you care about when deciding whether or not to trade, not absolute advantage!

 > [!explanation]-
-> If Colombia took 3 units of labor to make a carton of roses instead, it would still have a competitive advantage in roses and a competitive disadvantage in computer, and trade should still occur.
+> If Colombia took 3 units of labor to make a carton of roses instead, it would still have a competitive advantage in roses and a competitive disadvantage in computers, and trade should still occur.
 This happens despite the fact that the United States has absolute advantage in both goods.

 > [!question]
 > Tell me the range of ratios of roses for computers at which Colombia and the United States would be willing to trade.